-These Pecan Walnut Sugar Cookies combine the flavor of ground nuts and classic sugar cookie dough for a chewy, flavorful cookie that’s great with or without icing!Jump to recipe
+This easy Cut out sugar cookie recipe combines the flavor of ground pecans and walnuts with a classic shortbread cut out cookie dough for a chewy, flavorful cookie that’s great with crumbled nuts and powdered sugar, or with icing!

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

 An easy Cut out sugar cookie recipe with a nutty twist

 While I love the classic, these Cut Out Sugar Cookie with Nuts have a little something extra.
 The addition of finely ground walnuts and pecans to the dough makes for a soft, chewy sugar cookie with a nutty flavor.
 You can choose to classically decorate them with icing, or do a more rustic sprinkling of crushed walnuts and pecans, with a bit of sugar, or a dusting of powdered sugar after they are baked.

 These simple and flavorful Shortbread cut out cookies are great as is, or dipped in chocolate as well.